 H. Check with your information systems and staff to ensure the categories can be captured.

 I. The Order of Your Questions.
 Please make sure to ask the standard demographics questions at the end of your survey.
-Bureaus should collect demographic information that is not identifiable.
+Bureaus should make every effort to collect demographic information that is not identifiable.
 Do not attach a name, address, phone number, or email address to a demographic form.
 If attached to an application, separate out demographics from the application during the decision-making process.
-All demographic information needs to be anonymous, and if it is not anonymous, first connect with analysts, managers, data governance leads, and attorneys to discuss business case and strategies.
+Every effort should be made to make all demographic information anonymous.
+If it is not anonymous, first connect with analysts, managers, data governance leads, and attorneys to discuss business case and strategies for confidentiality, protection, and voluntary disclosure.

 J. We recommend formatting questions so the respondent can easily see the question and all response choices at once (e.g. on the same page of a paper survey).
 This helps the respondent feel comfortable.
 It also supports data accuracy.
 This may also help reduce misclassification due to a person who does not see the best choice and chooses among only what they do see.